 The common housefly, known scientifically as Musca domestica, is a nonbiting fly.
 However, each one may carry more than

 Several methods can help deal with houseflies, including drain treatments and insect sprays.

 In this article, we explore how to get rid of houseflies.
 We also look at whether they are a health hazard.

 There are a variety of techniques to eliminate houseflies.
 Four of the most effective methods include:

 Cleaning the house

 Water is necessary for flies to breed.
-It is an essential part of their diet, as flies cannot live more than 48 hours without access to water.
+It is an essential part of their diet, as flies cannot live more than

 Many housefly infestations are due to excess moisture and debris accumulating around the house.
 Water can often build up in wet or moist areas such as sinks or drains.